hyperledger-solang/solang/docs/language.rst

     There is experimental support for `push()` and `pop()` on memory arrays.

 Storage dynamic memory arrays do not have to be allocated.
-By default, the have a length of zero and elements can be added and removed using the ``push()`` and ``pop()`` methods.
+By default, they have a length of zero and elements can be added and removed using the ``push()`` and ``pop()`` methods.